-Could COVID-19 Be Amazon’s kryptonite?
+Could COVID-19 be Amazon’s kryptonite?

 It would be ironic if Amazon's fall were to come about due to the failure of its third-party sellers, given that Amazon has received so much criticism for pushing smaller retailers and brands out of business.
 Yet it remains a possibility.

-Over 50% of Amazon sales are made through third-party sellers, and they are the foundation of Amazon's meteoric growth in the last few years.
+Over 50 percent of Amazon sales are made through third-party sellers, and they are the foundation of the company's meteoric growth in the last few years.
 However, Amazon has been slowly selling them out, and COVID-19 could finally push them under.

-For many vendors, Amazon is their only point of contact with customers, but now Amazon is turning away shipments of "non-essentials" to FBA (Fulfilled By Amazon) warehouses, in order to support smooth flow of "essentials."
-This decision has affected approximately 53% of Amazon sellers, preventing them from shipping products to their customers.
+For many vendors, Amazon is their only point of contact with customers.
+But now Amazon is turning away shipments of "non-essentials" to FBA (Fulfilled By Amazon) warehouses, in order to support smooth flow of essentials.
+This decision has affected approximately 53 percent of Amazon sellers, preventing them from shipping products to their customers.

-Sellers who don't use FBA aren't affected by this, but part of the rise of Amazon has been to make FBA extremely attractive to both consumers and sellers.
+Sellers who don't use FBA warehouses aren't affected by this, but part of the rise of Amazon has been to make FBA extremely attractive to both sellers and consumers.
 For sellers, using FBA gives them a better shot at winning the Buy Box and allows them to surrender the hassles of delivery and returns.
 Consumers enjoy faster delivery and the reassurance of the Amazon brand when sellers use FBA.
-As a result, only 6% of Amazon sellers don't use FBA, and they are the only ones who'll benefit from this decision.
+As a result, only 6 percent of Amazon sellers don't use FBA, and they are the only ones who'll benefit from this decision.

 Vendors are reportedly already looking at alternatives like Flexe, which can give more flexibility for storage than Amazon.
 If FBA loses its appeal, could the rest of the Amazon pyramid topple as well?

-Adding insult to injury, Amazon still hasn't responded to seller requests to suspend in-house Amazon Working Capital loan payments, subscription fees, and other costs associated with selling on Amazon.
-Amazon might weather the Corona storm only to find that its Marketplace has walked away.
+Adding insult to injury, Amazon still hasn't responded to seller requests to suspend in-house Amazon Working Capital loan payments, subscription fees, and other costs associated with selling on the platform.
+Amazon might weather the corona storm only to find that its Marketplace has walked away.

 Failure to deliver on a core brand promise

 However, the same disrupted supply chain, spikes in panic buying, and quarantine conditions in some cities are preventing Amazon from delivering on this brand promise.
-Some Prime deliveries will take a month to arrive, rather than two days.
+Some Prime deliveries will reportedly take up to a month to arrive, rather than two days.

 At a time when communities are rallying to support local businesses in crisis, it's possible that negating a key aspect of its value proposition could be fatal for Amazon.
-If the company can't deliver, in every sense of the word, then the previously-loyal customer might just as well shop at the mom-and-pop grocery down the block that will deliver in the same timeframe – and feel good about supporting their local business ecosystems, with less harm to the environment.
+If the company can't deliver in every sense of the word, then the previously loyal customer might just as well shop at the mom-and-pop grocery down the block that will deliver in the same timeframe.
+The customer would feel good about supporting their local business ecosystems, with less harm to the environment.

 Additionally, many people using Amazon during the outbreak are first-time users who can't get out to shop at their usual local store.
 They've heard a lot of hype about Amazon's fast deliveries and have high expectations.
-Instead of meeting those expectations, Amazon is disappointing new customers with delays and short stock/out of stock messages, turning off people who could otherwise have become loyal shoppers and hampering Amazon's future growth, if not its current stability.
+Instead of meeting those expectations, Amazon is disappointing new customers with delays and short stock/out of stock messages.
+That is turning off people who could otherwise have become loyal shoppers, and hampering Amazon's future growth, if not its current stability.

 Direct impact from disease

 We can't ignore the direct impact of COVID-19 on Amazon's situation.
 So far, workers at ten warehouses have tested positive for COVID-19.
-In some cases, only the affected workers were directed to self-isolation and the fulfillment center continued to operate, but some had to be shut down for deep cleaning, disrupting Amazon's responsiveness further just when it needs it most.
+In some cases, only the affected workers were directed to self-isolate and the fulfillment center continued to operate.
+Others had to be shut down for deep cleaning, disrupting Amazon's responsiveness further just when it needs it most.

-One warehouse has had to close indefinitely after staff protested at being sent back to work, showing that angry employees do have the power to bring down Amazon.
+A warehouse in Kentucky has had to close indefinitely after staff members protested being sent back to work, showing that angry employees do have the power to bring down Amazon.

-Amazon also stands accused of not doing enough to protect workers, including failing to notify workers about COVID-19 cases in their workplaces, refusing to pay for coronavirus-related sick leave until pressured into doing so, and not supplying enough cleaning material to keep warehouses sanitized.
+Amazon also stands accused of not doing enough to protect workers, including failing to notify them about COVID-19 cases in their workplaces, refusing to pay for coronavirus-related sick leave until pressured into doing so, and not supplying enough cleaning materials to keep warehouses sanitized.

-Although workers at Amazon are frequently there because they're desperate for a job, the threat of potentially fatal infection could push away even the desperate, and has brought political pressure on the company to improve its employee relations.
+The threat of potentially fatal infection could push away even the most desperate for work Amazon employees, and the outbreak has brought political pressure on the company to improve its employee relations.

 The overall global slowdown

-Finally, the global COVID-19-provoked economic slowdown is going to impact on Amazon's retail revenue as well.
-At a time when people are losing jobs and seeing businesses collapse, they are spending far less than usual on extra purchases.
+Finally, the global COVID-19-provoked economic slowdown is also going to impact Amazon's retail revenue.
+At a time when people are losing jobs and watching businesses collapse, they are spending far less than usual on extra purchases.

 Prime Day in July brings in a significant segment of Amazon's revenue, but it's unlikely that most economies will be in good enough shape to support mass materialism by then.

 What's more, small to medium businesses are pulling back on spending in order to preserve their cash flow.
-For many, one option is to delay a shift to cloud, reducing demand for Amazon Web Services (AWS).
-According to the company's earning report for Q4 2019, 67% of its operating income came from AWS.
+For many, one option is to delay a shift to the cloud, reducing demand for Amazon Web Services (AWS).
+According to the company's earning report for Q4 2019, 67 percent of its operating income came from AWS.

 As SMEs drop out of business, AWS stands to lose still more customers.